PencilCode/reference/documents/turtle/home.html.md

 ---

 <!-- any arguments in brackets? -->
-`home` returns the turtle to the starting position.
+`home` returns the turtle to the starting position and scales it back to its original size.

 `home` acts almost like the [jumpto](jumpto.html), [turnto](turnto.html), and [scale](scale.html) commands all in one command.